bjanderson/bjanderson.github.io/content/Architecture/Services.md

 - send and retrieve data from server APIs
 - create a central storage places for data in your application
-- provide complex functionality that is reusable throughout the different views of your application
+- encapsulate complex functionality and make it reusable throughout your application
+- provide clean dependency injection for simplified testing and maintenance

-Services can range in complexity from very simple to very, very complex.
+Services can range in complexity from very simple to extremely complex.
 My goal is always to keep them as lean as possible and focused on very specific areas of functionality.
-But some applications end up requiring a central "orchestration" type of service that acts as a sort of general manager, or central interface, where the bulk of the application data is manipulated and stored.
+However, some applications end up requiring a central "orchestration" type of service that acts as a sort of general manager, or central interface, where the bulk of the application data is manipulated and stored.

 Just like models can contain other models, services can be composed of other services.
 And that leads me to one of the main concepts you will need to understand when it comes to services - [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).
-That means that you provide instances of any dependencies to the service constructor - as opposed to, say, you newing up an instance of a dependency within the service constructor.
+That means that you provide instances of any dependencies to the class constructor - as opposed to, say, you newing up an instance of a dependency within the class constructor.
 This concept is at the heart of making your application scaleable, maintainable, and testable.

 Since JavaScript programs live primarily in the global scope, it's easy to create services as [singletons](https://en.wikipedia.org/wiki/Singleton_pattern) that are always available to the whole application.